Women of All Red Nations: History of the group

-Information varies on whether WARN was founded in 1974 in Rapid City, South Dakota or founded in 1978.
+Information varies on whether WARN was founded in 1974 in Rapid City, South Dakota, or founded in 1978 in San Francisco, California.
 Prior to forming their own organization, some of the women who founded WARN were activists working within the American Indian Movement (AIM) and were active in the Wounded Knee Insurrection of 1973.
-Madonna Thunderhawk and Lorelei DeCora Means were both part of the Pig Patrol in AIM during the occupation of Wounded Knee.
+Madonna Thunderhawk and Lorelei DeCora Means were both part of the Pie Patrol in AIM during the occupation of Wounded Knee.
 Two other co-founders, Janet McCloud and Phyllis Young, had also taken part in other Red Power movement activism.
+Almost 200 women from more than 30 different tribes went to WARN's founding conference.

-The group was formed as a result both of mounting frustration with a lack of visibility, and because of the persecution of the male leaders of AIM.
+The group was formed as a result both of mounting frustration with a lack of visibility, and because of the persecution of the male leaders of AIM by the FBI.
 The federal government made arrests of many of the male activists but did not arrest the female activists.
 The prolonged incarceration or trials for male leaders necessitated women to fill in leadership roles.
-The women formed WARN in order in response to this lack of attention towards them, and to continue to campaign for Indigenous rights.
-The formation of WARN also provided indigenous women with the opportunity to focus on issues that affected them as women specifically.
+The women formed WARN in response to this lack of attention towards them and to continue to campaign for Indigenous rights.
+The formation of WARN also provided Indigenous women with the opportunity to focus on issues that affected them as women specifically.

+Rapid City Conference (1974)

+Due to issues in AIM, Madonna Thunderhawk, Janet McCloud, and Lorelei DeCora called for a women's meeting.
+This conference was held in Rapid City, South Dakota.
+Over 300 women from different tribes attended to discuss concerns about women's rights within indigenous communities.
+Attendees were both former AIM activists and new activists.
+AIM had not attended to the concerns of these women, so the conference was held to come up with an alternate solution.
+This solution was WARN - Women of All Red Nations.
+WARN was founded by the women at the Rapid City conference to attend to issues involving indigenous women's health and safety.
+Other concerns that they had were ending domestic abuse, ending involuntary sterilization of Native women, and fighting substance abuse in tribal communities.

+The Rapid City Conference hosted a variety of attendees, ranging from 30 different tribal communities, AIM veterans, and new activists.
+Due to FBI determination to eradicate AIM during the 1970s, the leaders of AIM were jailed, killed, or forced into hiding.
+WARN made an effort to extend the work AIM did as a movement that supported the rights of Native peoples.
+However, the group's focus shifted to women.
+Women were appointed leadership positions, and the struggles of Indigenous women were the main focus of the group's activism.